Iscaraca/CarpetBomb/README.md

-# minecraft-carpet-bomb
+# Minecraft Carpet Bomb Plugin
-A minecraft plugin that adds a command to carpet bomb your least favourite village :)
+A Minecraft plugin that adds a command to carpet bomb your least favourite village :)